16–20 Mar 2026

 • Seminars

-• Giada Basile - TBA
+• Giada Basile - Large deviations and dynamical phase transitions

 • Krzysztof Bogdan - Stable processes with reflections